Mitch Schauer: Career

-Partnering with Paul Rugg, he co-created and co-directed The Sam Plenty Cavalcade of Action Show Plus Singing! for the Jim Henson Company.
+Schauer has also been a voice actor, voicing various characters in The Angry Beavers and Lonnie Tallbutt in Freakazoid!.

-Having completed character model designs and storyboarding for Marvel/Lionsgate's direct-to-DVD animated features, Schauer has recently wrapped his Supervising Director chores on 52 episodes of The Super Hero Squad Show for Marvel and Film Roman and begun pre-production on another Marvel series to be released through their own animation studio.
-He is also developing animated features based on his concepts, Rip M.D., TARGET!
-HARRY SHANKS and a live-action untitled horror biopic.
+Schauer and Paul Rugg created and directed the web series The Sam Plenty Cavalcade of Action Show Plus Singing! for The Jim Henson Company.

 Personal life

 Schauer has been married to Cindy Louise Schauer since 1978.
-Together they have three children; Stacy (born 1980), Chelsea (born 1982) and Robert (born 1986).
+Together they have three children; Stacy (born 1980), Chelsea (born 1982), and Robert (born 1986).